 Pneumatic Nailers and Staplers: Pneumatic (or compressed air powered) Nailers and Staplers are Nail and Staple Guns designed to be used with your air compressor.
 Using these types of tools will greatly reduce your project completion time for larger projects.

 They come in a variety of types: Framing Nailers for framing projects, Brad Nailers, Pin Nailers, and Finishing Nailers are ideal for trimwork and lighter gauge work, Staplers are good for installing Insulation batting, and Palm Nailers being ideal for tight places.

 Pressure Washer: A high-pressure mechanical sprayer used to remove loose paint, mold, grime, dust, mud, and dirt from surfaces and objects such as buildings, vehicles and concrete surfaces.
 Pressure Washers can be electric, but these do not offer enough pressure to adequately handle most jobs.
-Do NOT waste your money on these.
-The best Pressure Washers are gas powered, and are rated for at least 2200 p.s.i. (pressure per square inch).
+Do not waste your money on electric Pressure Washers.
+The best Pressure Washers are gas powered, and should be rated for at least 2200 p.s.i. (pressure per square inch).

 Rodders: Power Rodders are usually electrically powered and are used for cleaning out clogged pipes.
 They come in a handheld model for rodding clogged sink drains to very heavy duty machine models for rodding out sewer lines.
 These heavy duty models are usually best rented, rather than purchased, unless you are in the plumbing business.
 They are very expensive, but can be rented for a small fraction of the purchase price.

 Routers: Routers are usually an electrically powered tool that is used in conjunction with an interchangeable bit of your choice, which allows you to put beveled edges on boards with a wide variety of decorative choices.
 They come in either hand-held or table models.